Kiln Building like a girl.

 This page is currently under construction, as is the kiln.

-updated March 4, 2025
+updated April 24, 2025

 And so began this current project, the construction of the new kiln, larger and more dynamic in layout.
+I wanted it to be beautiful and well thought out, so prioritizing quality of work over time was important, and the work had to take place while keeping up with current commitments and production.

 First I laid out the kiln shelves to decide on the kiln chamber size, and then did some drawings before making one (and several subsequent) 1/12 scale models out of clay.
 As construction continued, I made better drawings and revised models.